-# Ktima Berm House in Ktima, Greece
+# Ktima Villa in Greece

 Architect: Camilo Rebelo + Susana Martins

 The structure is divided into two levels: the entrance level being the main house and the lower level housing the guesthouse, service and staff areas.
 The interior arrangement of the premises is bright, welcoming and flamboyant.
-It successfully combines with contemporary art and furnishing with rustic elements and typical local textures.
+It successfully combines contemporary art and furnishings with rustic elements and typical local textures.

 One of the most exclusive and unique properties on Antiparos, Ktima is a contemporary holiday house that has been featured on BBC’s The World’s Most Extraordinary Homes.
-Located on a perfectly quiet and private part of the island, Ktima is part of the award-winning Antiparos Project by Oliaros too.
+Located on a perfectly quiet and private part of the island, Ktima Villa is part of the award-winning Antiparos Project by Oliaros too.

 # Villa Vals in Vals, Switzerland